MEEL's un-official beginning was in 2010...

 The name MEEL is derived from my twins names, EMMA and ELLIOT.
 When it comes to food, they have been my muse for healthy habits.
 I have always referred to them as "EM" and "EL" for short... a little rearranging of the letters and you have MEEL.
 Interestingly, MEEL is also a Dutch term for flour or farinaceous, something that has sustained cultures for centuries.

-And that’s what MEEL is: a sustainable way to foster our health, one nutritious meal together at a time.
+And that’s what MEEL is: a sustainable way to foster our health and connect with our community, one nutritious meal together at a time.